 This one seems like a very common question, but apparently, a very interesting one.
 My mind jumbles whenever someone uses the term ‘ink pen.’
 All pens I believe use and contain ink.
 Therefore, stating that something is a pen automatically means “with ink.”

-While all pens are ink pens, the closest example to an ink pen is the fountain pen or better known as the ultimate luxury pen.
-This pen utilizes water-based liquid ink that is delivered through a tip.
+Although all pens use ink, the fountain pen, also referred to as the ultimate luxury pen, is the closest example of an ink pen.
+This pen uses liquid ink that is water-based and is delivered through the tip.
 The ink flows from a tank through a “feed” to the tip, then through the tip, due to passageway action and gravity.

 Ink pens in general can be used with permanent or non-permanent inks.